Using an LMS to make classes more engaging

-Roland M. Ruben: NEO has helped improve learning and teaching, by offering an easy way to make lessons more engaging, implement blended learning, and more online programs for both local and international learners.
+Roland M. Ruben, Virtual Learning Environment Coordinator: NEO has helped improve learning and teaching by offering an easy way to make lessons more engaging, implement blended learning, and more online programs for both local and international learners.

 DLSU-D has also been able to reduce costs, especially with printed items.
 The university has a strong paperless advocacy program that aims to teach students to be more conservative with their paper use.
 Yearly, the institution saves around $12,600 on printing the class Syllabus for all students.